metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 1. In scripts (code comments)

     Sections of code should be documented as shown in existing scripts.\
-    To comment on things that need to be done add "TODO:" + comment, similarly for important notes add "NOTE:" + comment.
+    To comment on things that need to be done add `TODO:` + comment, similarly for important notes add `NOTE:` + comment.

-    For things which are hard to resolve add "HACK:" + comment, and optionally some links such as github issues that may help to resolve problem in the future.
+    For things which are hard to resolve or require huge changes add `HACK:` + comment, and optionally some links such as github issues that may help to resolve problem in the future.

     For any generic code comments you might want to add, use line comments (preferred) and block comments only if comment spans 10 or more lines.